PAIDiPaidThis.com

 • Request the itemised bill and check it line by line against whatever estimate you were given.

-• If a quote for something like Dental work feels high, use your right to your pet's clinical records to get a second opinion elsewhere without paying for repeat tests.
+• If a quote for something like dental work feels high, use your right to your pet's clinical records to get a second opinion elsewhere without paying for repeat tests.

 Common questions